 Help to succeed at TAFE

 TAFE offers introductory learning courses that can help you improve your reading, writing and number skills and learn work skills.
 These can be stepping stones to other TAFE courses, or to the workforce.

 Outreach courses also provide introductory courses that cover a range of entry level vocational areas.
-They’re usually shorter courses running for about six to ten weeks.
+They’re usually shorter courses running for about 6 to 10 weeks.
 For more information, contact the Outreach coordinator at the TAFE institute nearest to you.

-TAFE offers services to help Aboriginal students to feel comfortable about accessing TAFE courses.
-Contact an Aboriginal Coordinator at the TAFE institute nearest to you to ask about support for Aboriginal students.
+TAFE offers services to help Aboriginal and Torres Strait Islander students to feel comfortable about accessing TAFE courses.
+Contact an Aboriginal Coordinator at the TAFE institute nearest to you to ask about support for First Nations students.